 It was warm enough today (1Â°C / 34Â°F) to take a peek inside my four hives and add some pollen patties.
 I didn’t have to top up the dry sugar that was added 46 days ago.
 The bees in the foundationless hive are low on honey, as I suspected, and have eaten through the most sugar, but they have enough to keep them going for a while.
 The bees in the conventional hives have eaten some of their sugar, but I still think they would have been fine without it.
 I could see several frames full of honey in each of the hives.
 The bees in the conventional hives were clustering above the top bars by the end of December, but a lack of honey doesn’t seem to be the reason.
 Okay, then, here’s how it played out in video form.
 First, a short version that cuts to the chase.

-Next, a long version, not in HD, that has me commenting on insulated inner covers and other equally hot topics and shows every detail of the procedure.
+Next, a long version that has me commenting on insulated inner covers and other equally hot topics and shows every detail of the procedure.

 I don’t think it’s necessary to moisten the newspaper when adding the dry sugar.